itxnargis/prescripx-backend/README.md

-# 🏥 Prescripto Backend – Powering Healthcare Appointments & Prescriptions 🚀
+# 🏥 Prescripx Backend – Powering Healthcare Appointments & Prescriptions 🚀

-Prescripto Backend is the **secure and scalable** API powering **Prescripto**, a modern healthcare appointment and prescription management system.
+Prescripx Backend is the **secure and scalable** API powering **Prescripx**, a modern healthcare appointment and prescription management system.
 It handles **user authentication, doctor profiles, appointment bookings, prescriptions, and payments**, ensuring a seamless healthcare experience.

 🔹 **Built with Node.js, Express, and MongoDB**